 After her first Vinyasa yoga class, Yvette knew she unveiled a new sense of self.
 This inevitably led to a deeper curiosity of the dormant energy we all have inside that often remains untapped.
 Yvette followed her heart and began the journey toward Svadhyaya, the study of self.
 As she began her yoga teacher training at Into This World Yoga, Yvette quickly recognized her responsibility to share this ancient teaching.

-Yvette is certified at the 200 hour level and registered with Yoga Alliance.
-She is also a certified prenatal yoga teacher.
+Yvette is certified at the 500 hour level and registered with Yoga Alliance, having completed 300 hours of Yoga Therapy Training at SMC.
+She is also an SMC certified prenatal yoga teacher.
 Yvette had the incredible opportunity of teaching prenatal yoga during her own pregnancy.
 Yvette works to offer women the tools that can foster a harmonious and empowering experience during pregnancy and childbirth.